junk-trash-garabge/staging/docs/BR.md

 No other encodings are permitted for these fields.

 ##### 7.1.3.2.1 RSA

+The CA SHALL NOT use a Private Key corresponding to a Public Key specified in this Section to sign a Certificate or Precertificate whose subjectPublicKeyInfo field identifies a Public Key specified in Section 7.1.3.1.3 (ML-DSA).

 The CA SHALL use one of the following signature algorithms and encodings.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the specified hex-encoded bytes.